-Due to lucrative and new AI medical field, other tech corporations also want to make in-roads into the medical industry.
-Rival Alibaba has been offering guahao and medical bill payment on Alipay.
+Due to the lucrative and new AI medical field, other tech corporations also want to make in-roads into the medical industry.
+Rival Alibaba has been offering guahao and medical bill payments on Alipay.
 Its medical arm Ali Heath tried—and retired—a TMall pilot program to sell and deliver over-the-counter drugs.
 Ali Health’s AI diagnostic system DoctorYou was launched before Tencent’s AIMIS but has yet to see as wide an adoption.
 Other companies are also working on AI diagnostic imaging, such as iFlytek.

 How to develop AI medical business in China